vincedgy/microservices-demo1/README.md

 # Presentation

-The application developped for this DEMO is a WebApp for managing business assets stored in a SQL db throug a Web Application that receive messages from a queue.
+The application developped for this DEMO is a WebApp for managing business assets stored in a SQL db, using a Web Application that also receives messages from a messaging queuing system.
 The whole architecture purpose is to build microservices with SpringBoot (and Angular2 for Web Front End).

 See Archi.pdf for an overview of the architecture.